web3-storage/web3.storage/packages/db/postgres/README.md

 ```

 ### 4. Alter DB schema

-In order for your changes to the DB schema to be reflected in Postgres you need to run:
+In order for your changes to the DB schema to be reflected in Postgres you need to run an `openapi-typescript` script:

 ```bash
 node scripts/cli.js db-sql